Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

 Remember, bearded dragons are semi-arboreal and can climb well.

 Pro-tip: When you pick up your adult bearded dragon, keep him calm and scoop your hand from the front.
+Also, always wash your hands before and after handling your beardy.

 For more details, check out our article on how to pick up a bearded dragon.